followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/3 Methods/getSelectedRowsData().md

 <!--returnType-->Array|Promise<!--/returnType-->
 <!--returnDescription-->
-Data objects of currently selected rows or a Promise of the jQuery.Deferred object.
+Data objects of currently selected rows or a Promise that is resolved with an array of these objects.
 <!--/returnDescription-->

 <!--fullDescription-->
-When selection is [deferred](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/selection/#deferred), the method returns a Promise of the jQuery.Deferred object that should be resolved with an array of objects.
+When selection is [deferred](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/selection/#deferred), the method returns a Promise ([jQuery](http://api.jquery.com/Types/#Promise) or [native](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) depending on the [useJQuery](/Documentation/ApiReference/Common/Object_Structures/globalConfig/#useJQuery) flag's value) that should be resolved with an array of objects.

 [note][Calculated values](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#calculateCellValue) cannot be obtained because this method gets data objects directly from the data source.